 We Buy Houses in Atlanta

 If you have a house that you don’t want, or that you need to sell fast, Resideum can help.
 We buy houses in ANY condition.
 We take on tough challenges like tree issues.
-We buy houses that have been burned, hit by tornados, damaged by water, built with asbestos and more.
+We buy houses that have been burned, hit by tornados, damaged by water, and more.
 If you have a house that is old or outdated, and you just don’t think you can sell it, we would love to help.

 You can sell your house to us and close in as little as 7 days.
 You get paid and can walk away from the burden of dealing with the house.
 We’ll even deal with any junk you don’t want to remove from the house.
 Complete this form or call us at 678-710-6130.